Happenin'

 The Goal

 That's where Happenin' comes in.
-I wanted to create a more curated event-finding experience - one that minimizes choice overload and maximizes time spent exploring your community!
+The app creates a more curated event-finding experience - one that minimizes choice overload and maximizes time spent exploring your community!

 Competitive Analysis

 Event-finding apps aren't groundbreaking.
-I knew right away that I needed to understand similar apps on the market to figure out what they're doing well - and more importantly, what they could be doing better.
+We knew right away that we needed to understand similar apps on the market to figure out what they're doing well - and more importantly, what they could be doing better.

 Overview